DeathNophes/APIs/README.md

 FinanceAPI is written with tkinter GUI equipped with a few assets to choose from:
 Forex, Crypto and Stock
 # WeatherAPI :cloud:
-WeatherAPI is written with tkinter GUI equiped with a few cities from Bulgaria and Europe to check the current weather, you can also check the weather in any city you like using the included python script!
+WeatherAPI is written with tkinter GUI equipped with a few cities from Bulgaria and Europe to check the current weather, you can also check the weather in any city you like using the included python script!